-If this is really the case, you coud just cut triangle ADE and place it over triangle FCB until they coincide and here we go!
+If triangle ADE is the same as triangle FCB, you could just cut triangle ADE and place it over triangle FCB until they coincide and here we go!

-And again, if you can do that, both the paralelogram and the rectangle must have the same area
+And again, if you can do that, both the parallelogram and the rectangle must have the same area.

 All we have to do now is to show that triangle ADE is the same as triangle FCB and we are done!

-Both triangles are right triangles, so if we can show that two sides are the same, the last side must be the same according to the Pythagorean Theorem and both triangles will therefore be the same
+Both triangles are right triangles.
+If we can show that two sides are the same, the last side of the triangles will be the same after we use Pythagorean Theorem to find it.
+Both triangles will therefore be the same.

 In parallelogram ABCD, segment AD = segment BC because in a parallelogram opposite sides are equal